mdecea/knapsack-packing/README.md

 ## Introduction

+This is a modified version of the Knapsack-packing repo written by Albert Espin on the context of his Masters thesis (https://github.com/albert-espin/knapsack-packing).

+Most of the functions are taken from his version as-is.
+Main modifications that I implemented:
+- Make it work with shapely v2.0.
+- Restricting possible rotations of the elements to pack.
+- Code formatting.

 This project contains the code to solve a combination of the Packing Problem and the Knapsack Problem in 2D: different items with value, weight and shape can be placed in a container (of a certain shape), and the goal is to maximize the value of items placed in the container, without geometric intersections nor exceeding a maximum weight limit (capacity) of the container.
-Check the report for a more detailed explanation of the problem, the developed algorithms (present in the "KnapsackPacking") and the performed experiments (whose results, including many plots, can be found in the "Output" folder).

 ## Performing experiments